Menu

 Does a water filter remove microplastics?

 It depends on the filter type.
 Reverse osmosis removes more than 99% of microplastics — the most effective technology available for home use.
-Activated carbon block filters (such as Berkey or ZeroWater) remove 70–90% of larger particles but are less effective for particles below 10 microns.
-Standard pitcher filters (Brita-style) have inconsistent performance for smaller particles.
+Activated carbon block filters can provide meaningful reduction, but performance varies significantly by quality; some lower-quality devices with plastic housings have been shown to increase microplastic counts rather than reduce them.
+Standard pitcher filters (Brita-style) are not reliably effective — their pore sizes allow most microplastics to pass straight through.
 Bottled water is not a solution — multiple studies have found it contains significantly more microplastics than filtered tap water, with contamination originating from the PET bottle and cap.

 Are some people more at risk than others?